Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 json1 = '''{"DATE":"YYYY-MM-DD", "NAME":"event",DESCRIPTION:"describe what the event is" "CENTROID":{
   "coordinates": [
-    -1,
+    0.000000<<<this needs to be longitude,
-    54
+    0.000000<<<<this needs to be latitude
   ],
   "type": "Point"
 },"COLOR":"Random bright and unique color in RGB presented in an array"}'''

-prompt = f''' Retrieve 6 events each with unique locations within the north of england and will happen in 2024.  do not include commentary or notes retrive this in the following json format {json1}  ''' events = session.create_dataframe([{'prompt':prompt}])
+prompt = f''' Retrieve 6 events within the north of england and will happen in 2024.  do not include commentary or notes retrive this in the following json format {json1}  ''' events = session.create_dataframe([{'prompt':prompt}])

 events = events.select(call_function('SNOWFLAKE.CORTEX.COMPLETE','snowflake-arctic',prompt).alias('EVENT_DATA'))